raspibolt/raspibolt/raspibolt_faq.md

    Add the following to the `/etc/dhcpcd.conf` file:
    ```
-   # Configuration static IP adress (CHANGE THE VALUES TO FIT FOR YOUR NETWORK)
+   # Configuration static IP address (CHANGE THE VALUES TO FIT FOR YOUR NETWORK)
    interface eth0
    static ip_address=192.168.178.100/24
    static routers=192.168.178.1